Karthikeyan20020408/E-commerce-_Application/README.md

 # E-Commerce Application
-## Medium Title (Heading 2)
-### Small Title (Heading 3)

-Project Overview
+## Project Overview
-This project is a feature-rich E-Commerce Application built with the MERN stack (MongoDB, Express, React, Node.js).
+### This project is a feature-rich E-Commerce Application built with the MERN stack (MongoDB, Express, React, Node.js).
 The platform enables users to browse, search, and purchase products online, providing seamless shopping experiences for customers and a comprehensive management interface for administrators.

 Features
 User Authentication: Secure user registration and login functionality using JWT.